PatrickChristoph/udacity_capstone/report/project_report.md

 Another popular gradient boosting framework is LightGBM.
 It also provides early stopping as well as a built-in handling for imbalanced classes.
 One option is to use the `scale_pos_weight` parameter like with XGBoost.
 Another possibility is the `is_unbalanced` parameter.

-Although both frameworks using early stopping, it is crucial to assess overfitting and underfitting by using training curves, because it helps identify whether a model is learning the underlying patterns in the data or simply memorizing the training samples.

 #### Split Training Data

 To avoid data leakage and ensure an unbiased evaluation, a validation set for early stopping and hyperparameter tuning and a separate test set (data that the model has never seen before) for the final evaluation were used: